arzieg/mspdoc/docs/_sources/msf_commands.rst.txt

     use 9

 Mit info erhält man Informationen zu dem Module.
 Mit options werden die definierbaren Parameter angezeigt.

+* show options - Shows you all the basic options.
+* show advanced - Shows you all the advanced options.
+* show missing - Shows you all the required options you have not configured.
+* set - Shows you everything.
 Mit set wird ein Parameterwert gesetzt

 .. code-block:: Shell